 For the purposes of this analysis, outdoor amphitheaters or stages are considered to be noise sensitive.
 Noise-sensitive uses in the parks, recreational facilities, or open-space areas in the RSA include the Mission Creek Park, which has an outdoor amphitheater; and Frank D. Harrington Park, which has an outdoor stage.
 San Bruno Mountain State and County Park has designated campsites that would also be considered a noise-sensitive use; however, this area is outside the RSA more than 1.5 miles to the west, and there is mountainous terrain between the campsites and the project.
-Noise impact criteria are identified by the FRA as follows: 80 dBA equivalent sound level (Leq) during daytime hours and 70 dBA Leq during nighttime hours in residential areas; 85 dBA Leq during both daytime and nighttime hours in industrial areas.
+Noise thresholds for sensitive receptors 1,000 feet or less from sources of construction noise are identified by the FRA as follows: 80 dBA equivalent sound level (Leq) during daytime hours and 70 dBA Leq during nighttime hours in residential areas; 85 dBA Leq during both daytime and nighttime hours in commercial areas; and 90 dBA Leq during both daytime hours in industrial areas.
 Construction noise varies with the construction method, layout of the sites, and the type and condition of the equipment used.
 The noisiest pieces of equipment determine the maximum sound levels from construction activities.